EricL0wry/sgt-react/README.md

 # sgt-react
-A Student Grade Table Application
+An interactive Student Grade Table applicaiton built with React utilizing fetch to GET, POST, and PATCH to interact with a backend database and render updates to the DOM.